President | He/Him Pronouns

 Treasurer | She/They Pronouns

 Lindsey is on the Board of Directors for the New Haven Pride Center and an active member of the Non-Binary community.
-They are a facilitator for the Non-Binary group at Hartford PFLAG, key administrator of the 21,000+ person Non-Binary Gender Pride support group on Facebook, and recently presented a workshop "We Are All Genderfluid: These and Other Myths About Non-Binary People" at a conference.
-They frequently panel for the Yale Internal Medicine residency program.
+Lindsey has curated many large non-binary spaces on Facebook and is the creator of the new space "Older and Non-Binary".
+She recently presented a workshop "We Are All Genderfluid: These and Other Myths About Non-Binary People" at a conference and is a frequently panelist for the Yale Internal Medicine residency program.
 Other major panels include Facebook@Stonewall at the Stonewall Inn as part of the 50th Anniversary of the Stonewall Riots and for Middlesex Hospital for Schwartz Rounds (promoting compassion in medicine) with panelists including Dr. Christine McGinn.
-They have a BS in Marketing and an MBA in Finance, and currently work as a consultant in the insurance software industry.
+They have a BS in Marketing and an MBA in Finance, and currently works as a consultant in the insurance software industry.

 Technology Chair | She/Her Pronouns